 ii.
 Any hedge instruments held in support of the contracts being valued; and

 iii.
-An amount of assets held in the general account equal to the approximate value of statutory reserves as of the start of the projections plus the allocated amount of PIMR attributable to the assets selected less the amount in (i) and (ii).
+An amount of assets held in the general account equal to the approximate value of statutory reserves as of the start of the projections plus the allocated amount of PIMR attributable to the contracts being valued less the amount in (i) and (ii).

 VM-22 Section 4.A.7